 In truth, the industry standard for cetane improver is 2-ethyl hexyl nitrate.
-Not only if it effective at raising diesel cetane rating, it doesn’t cause problems in the engine or harm engine materials.
+Not only is it effective at raising diesel cetane rating, it doesn’t cause problems in the engine or harm engine materials.

 The one thing you want to watch out with cetane improvers is a similar problem that people find with octane improving additives.
-Lots of people selling stuff marketed at cetane improvers and octane improvers, because consumers think of these as quick fixes.
+Lots of people sell stuff marketed as cetane improvers and octane improvers because consumers think of these as quick fixes.
 Unless the cetane improver you’re looking at contains 2-ethylhexylnitrate, you probably want to stay away from it.
 You may not know if it’s an approved additive, if it will cause damage in your engine, or (most importantly) if it will actually work.

 Posts related to How to Boost Cetane in Diesel

 This post was published on September 8, 2016 and was updated on February 11, 2019.